konmik/Phlux/README.md

 - Docs? :D

-- Leverage the new AutoValue plugin [with-](https://github.com/google/auto/issues/294) methods in the example when 1.2 will be released.
+- Leverage the new AutoValue plugin [with-](https://github.com/google/auto/issues/294) methods in the example when [Complete Builder support](https://github.com/rharter/auto-value-parcel/issues/49) issue will be fixed.